 And the results are so much better, so much more reliable and so much more sustainable too!
 Once I’ve done the work, it’s done.
 And I keep on reaping the rewards day after day, week after week.

 Plus, there’s no silly games.
 Everything I do for SEO purposes also benefits my readers and makes my content and my website better for them too.
 I don’t have to faff around with crazy memes and silly jokes and documenting cringeworthy aspects of my day.
 I don’t have to spend hours and hours a day ‘liking’ pictures of other people’s cats in the vain hope that I might get a few extra page views out of it.

 So how do you do it?

-Well, SEO is a BIIIIG subject and quite honestly, I could write a book on the subject (maybe I will one day) BUUUT I know your time is precious and right now you probably don’t want to read a whole book on SEO (though I really recommend you do if you can find the time – it’s well worth it).
+Well, SEO is a BIG subject and quite honestly, I could write a book on the subject (maybe I will one day), but I know your time is precious and right now you probably don’t want to read a whole book on SEO (though I really recommend you do spend some serious time learning about SEO and putting it into practice on your blog – it’s well worth it!).
 So here are 11 easy ways to boost your blog’s SEO.

 1. Write great content your audience actually wants to read

 This should probably be tip number 1, 2, 3 and 4.
 Because this is at the HEART of great SEO strategy.
 Think about what search engines, like Google, are in the business of doing.
 They want to provide the BEST service for THEIR customers.